Lucandi/Lucandi/README.md

 - 👋 Hi, I’m @Lucandi
 - 👀 I’m interested in continuos learning
 - 🌱 I’m currently learning Python, JS , SQL , HTML and CSS.
-- 💞️ I’m looking to collaborate on As many projects as I can.
+- 💞️ I’m looking to collaborate on as many projects as I can.
 - 📫 How to reach me ... lucandfc@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 I like to bake exquisite cakes, to produce music and also heavy lifting.